-The Group's short-term borrowings and long-term debt carry floating interest rates, and the Group has not entered into interest rate swap contracts to convert floating interest rates to fixed interest rates.
-The Group monthly negotiates the interest rates of bank loans, with reference to the market, with the bank to reduce the risk arising from fluctuation of interest rates.
+The Group's bank loans carry floating interest rates, and the Group has not entered into interest rate swap contracts to convert floating interest rates to fixed interest rates.
+Referring to the market rate, the Group negotiates the interest rates of bank loans with the bank on a monthly basis to reduce the risk arising from fluctuation of interest rates.